-No: Go to step 4.
+No: Go to step 4 on page 46.

 Yes: Continue with the next step.

 3. Start the system and wait until the AIX operating system login prompt is displayed or until apparent system activity on the operator panel or display has stopped.